 Heroes of the Titanic

-John Law Hume, Titanic violinist and Thomas Mullin, third-class steward, two young men remembered in our new Dumfries history tour – Heroes of the Titanic.
+John Law Hume, violinist and Thomas Mullin, third-class steward, two young men remembered in our Dumfries history tour – Heroes of the Titanic.

 Our tour officially on launched on 15th April 2016; we felt proud and delighted to welcome Christopher Ward, esteemed journalist and grandson of John Law Hume to the event premiere, which was held in partnership with the Robert Burns Film Theatre.
 Christopher introduced a screening of the 1958 classic Titanic film – A Night to Remember.
 Portrayed in an almost documentary style, this powerful piece told the story from the perspective of Charles Lightoller (played by Kenneth More), 2nd Officer on Titanic.
 Given the knowledge at that time, it is believed by many to be the most accurate portrayal of the night’s tragic events.